 Content creation is time-consuming and complicated unless you are an expert like Ryan Holiday or Neil Patel.
 They could write an enlightening and search engine optimized (SEO) 2000+ words blog post within 1-2 hours.

 Could you do that?
 I really can’t even imagine.
-It usually takes more than 2-3 days for me to come up with a 1500+ article.
+It usually takes more than 2-3 days for me to develop a 1500+ article.

 Almost all the articles on NeilPatel.com are 4000+ words.
-He can do that on any topic, and he knows how to execute that properly.
+He can do that on any topic and knows how to execute that properly.

 Why did he write such lengthy articles?
-Yes, of course for SEO purposes.
+Yes, of course, for SEO purposes.
 Even if it is really a long article, his voice is there.
-Flow is there.
+The flow is there.
 We can read effortlessly.

-When I wanted to write about something, I have some extra work to do before start writing.
-I should determine my keyword/phrase for my article (low competitive and long tail keywords are better) and write around that keyword.
+When I wanted to write about something, I had some extra work to do before starting to write.
+I should determine my keyword/phrase for my article (low competitive and long-tail keywords are better) and write around that keyword.

-Right after I selected the keyword, I feel like, my hands are tied.
+Right after selecting the keyword, I felt my hands were tied.
 All the ideas I had in my mind are gone.
 My whole story is gone.

-Then I write like a machine because, I have to consider so many things such as inserting the keyword into post title, subheadings, throughout the post, meta description, and as many places as possible.
-You all have done this at some point in your blogging career no?
+Then I write like a machine because I have to consider so many things, such as inserting the keyword into the post title, subheadings throughout the post, meta description, and as many places as possible.

 I’m just talking about the keywords.
 There are many other branches of SEO.
 Honestly, I don’t even understand most of the things.

-Don’t take me wrong; I never say that SEO is just worthless, time-consuming and creativity killer practice.
-I’m learning small SEO tricks every day, and you should learn too.
+Don’t take me wrong; I never say that SEO is just worthless, time-consuming, and creativity-killer practice.
+I’m learning small SEO tricks every day, and you should learn them too.

 What is the point of playing with SEO too much if I lose the fun of writing and it kills my voice?
-It may be because I knew nothing about the SEO or grab the snake from a wrong position.
+It may be because I knew nothing about SEO or grabbed the snake from the wrong position.

 So, I had to choose between content creation and SEO.
 I picked content creation.
 It is more important than worrying too much about SEO for nothing at this point.

-Apple or Tesla might not worry about the SEO.
-They are huge, and among the most valuable brands in the world.
-They attract customers by the greatness of their brand.
+Apple or Tesla might not worry about SEO.
+They are huge and among the most valuable brands in the world.
+They attract customers through the greatness of their brand.

-If somebody wants to buy an iPhone or Tesla Model 3, I don’t think SEO or Google play any role in there.
+If somebody wants to buy an iPhone or Tesla Model 3, I don’t think SEO or Google plays any role there.
 People just go to the website and place the order.

 Yes, I know.
 That doesn’t work for us.
-We are tiny, and Google/SEO help us to bring our content to the people.
+We are tiny, and Google helps us to bring our content to the people.

-My blog is still a nothing in the blogosphere.
-I may be the one who should worry about SEO more than anyone but, I gave up on SEO already.
+My blog is still nothing in the blogosphere.
+Maybe I am the one who should worry about SEO more than anyone, but I have given up on SEO already.